openpermissions/odrl-profile/README.md

 * There are some ASSET ID TYPES defined, needs reviewing, instance vs class [James Review]
 * IdTypes as IRI ?
 [WARNING ON CONSEQUENCES]

-* Monk ontology dependency, is this required?
+* Monk ontology dependency, is this required?  [removed]
+* Removed actions as same as ODRL [done]
-* Many ODRL terms have been redefined in this ontology in order to support serialisation via Monk ... review this.
+* Many ODRL terms have been redefined in this ontology in order to support serialisation via Monk ... review this. [removed]
 * some terms from ODRL have been 'deprecated', this needs reviewing and justification/decision detailed in this document. [wip]
 * some of the ontologies in our dependency folder have been modified (reduced in size) this should be documented in this document [wip]
 * document host constraints (ck dene) | CONSTRAINT: (...)
-* review how we version the ontology | ...
+* review how we version the ontology | [wip]
-* describe in this document the versioning naming convention | ...
+* describe in this document the versioning naming convention | [wip]
+* * term host !!
 -->